gpq8l8s/photograph-site/readme.md

 ### Errors on solving

-1. List-style - préstation page
+1. <strike>List-style - prestation page<strike>
    <img src="img_md/list-style.png" width="400">
    : has to be same start line with photo <br>

-2. Carousel
-   : dosn't work well in the page if studio <br>

-3. <strike>Gallery page</strike>
+2. <strike>Gallery page</strike>
    <img src="img_md/gallery.png" width="400"> <br>
-   : On my local, yes but on git page photo doesn't show up in the page of gallery
+   : On my local yes but photo doesn't show up in the page of gallery on git page